Non-asymptotic Oracle Inequalities for the Lasso and Group Lasso in high dimensional logistic model: Group Lasso for logistic regression model

-\begin{remark} Concerning results on oracle inequality for the group lasso few results exist.
-The first oracle inequality for the group lasso in the additive regression model is due to~\cite{nardi}.
-Since then, some of these inqualities have been improved in Lounici~\cite{lounici2011}.
-Concerning in particular the gain on order rate, these improvement seem mainly based on the assumption that the noise is Gaussian.
-In our case (see proof of Theorem~\ref{theo02}, formula~(\ref{formula})) the empirical process involve non gaussian variables and thus their method should not apply in our context. \end{remark}
+\begin{rmk} (\textbf{Theoretical advantage of Group Lasso over the Lasso}) Concerning results on oracle inequality for the Group Lasso few results exist.
+The first oracle inequality for the Group Lasso in the additive regression model is due to~\cite{nardi}.
+Since then, some of these inequalities have been improved in Lounici et al. (2011) ~\cite{lounici2011}, concerning in particular the gain on order rate.
+More precisely, Lounici et al. (2011)~\cite{lounici2011} have found a rate of order $\log{g}/n$ for Group Lasso in gaussian linear model, which is better than is corresponding rate for the Lasso, $\log{p}/n$ (since $g\leq p$).
+This improvement seems mainly based on the assumption that the noise is gaussian.
+In our case (see proof of Theorem~\ref{theo02}, formula~(\ref{formula})) the empirical process involves non gaussian variables and thus their method should not apply in our context.
+However the probability that their results are true depends on $g$ whereas the probability that our results hold does not depend on $g$.

+We can find the rate of order $\log{g}/n$ by choosing this constant $x$ in the weights in a certain manner.
+Indeed, let us assume (without loss of generality) that the groups are all of equal size $\lvert G_1\rvert=\dots=\lvert G_g\rvert = m$, so that $p =m.g$.
+Since the weights in (\ref{omega2}) are defined for all $x>0$, if we take $x= q\log{g}-\log{m}>0$ where $q$ is a positive constant such that $g^{q}>m$.
+Then the weights in (\ref{omega2}) become